dtguin/RepData_PeerAssessment1/PA1_template.md

 ## Calculate the mean number of steps per day by taking the mean of each sum of the daily number of steps per day.
 mean_steps_imputed <- round(mean(df_days$sum), 1)
 #
-## Calculate the median number of steps per day by taking the median of  of each sum of the daily number of steps per day.
+## Calculate the median number of steps per day by taking the median of each sum of the daily number of steps per day.
 median_steps_imputed <- round(median(df_days$sum),0)
 ```
 The mean of the number of steps taken per day using imputed data is 10766.2 versus the "un-imputed" mean 10766.2.

 The median of the number of steps taken per day using imputed data is 10765,  versus the "un-imputed" median 10765.

-The histogram using the imputed data, has greater frequecy for the  10000 bin.
+The histogram using the imputed data, has greater frequency for the  10000 bin.
 However the histograms have roughly the same distribution of steps per interval when averaged over all days.

 ## Are there differences in activity patterns between weekdays and weekends?